A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 \textbf{\textit{Alternative and complementary sensor: }} Radar presents many unique challenges that we detail briefly in \secref{sec:radar-challenges}.
 Yet, as researchers have begun to address these challenges, they have also discovered the benefits provided by radar including longer ranges, object penetration, and direct velocity measurements.
 These will be explored thoroughly through the course of this survey.
 Since radar is not a commonplace sensor on robotic platforms today, we provide some mathematical preliminaries focusing on use cases, filtering methods, and datatypes.
 This differs from automotive-focused surveys such as \cite{de2017survey, venon2022millimeter}, where preliminaries instead focus more on radar physics and electrical properties.
 We later present algorithm-focused sections describing some early radar motion estimation work through feature-based and direct methods.
 We then provide an overview of state-of-the-art localization and mapping techniques utilizing radar.
 Next we provide an analysis of radar object detection and classification algorithms, separated by methods where radar is fused with other sensors, or is used as a unique sensor.
-We then present the diverse datasets available containing radar data so that readers may experiment on their own, along with a brief analysis of radar calibration for maintaining accuracy between sensors.
+We then present the diverse datasets available containing radar data so readers may experiment independently, along with an analysis of radar calibration for aligning sensors.

 Throughout each section, this survey endeavors to provide both a detailed overview of the state-of-the-art in each category.
 Categories were chosen to provide starting points with sufficient detail but without overwhelming the reader with potential citations.
 We hope to show how radar can be used to supplement existing sensors such as cameras and lidar or act as a standalone sensor in a variety of metric and semantic robotics applications.